 If you haven’t had tooth root pain, we can assure you won’t want it.
 Once the infection touches the nerves, patients usually make an immediate call to get an emergency appointment and obtain a painkiller prescription.

-Furthermore, during orthodontic treatment, patients must extreme measures to ensure avoiding bacteria build-up.
+Furthermore, during orthodontic emergency treatment in Portland, patients must extreme measures to ensure avoiding bacteria build-up.
 Here we include some recommended actions you might place in practice to avoid having a root canal process:

 Brushing is an irreplaceable activity in the oral hygiene routine for a braces-wearing patient.
 We recommend you get a soft-bristled toothbrush, spending an extra minute per mouth quadrant.